fhollenbach/Polisci209_2018/pages/syllabus.md

 lecture, participate in class discussions, and come prepared with questions.
 Specifically, you will be graded on:

-- homework assignments/review exercises: 20% of class
+- homework assignments/review exercises: 30% of class
 grade
-	- homework assignments and review exercises will be graded on pass/fail, i.e. your grade will be the percentage of exercises you passed.
-You are allowed to miss two exercises unexcused, i.e. if there are 20 total assignments your grade will be the number of passed assignments divided by 18 (maximum 100%).
+	- SWIRL assignments will be graded on pass/fail and worth one point each, i.e. your grade will be the percentage of the exercises you did.
+Other homework exercises will be graded and a full grade will count four points.

 - class attendance/participation: 10% of class grade
 	-  Attendance will be marked at the beginning of each